mirzaipatrik/Bayesian_HMM/README.md

 new_test = main_function(2, 11000, 1000, Γ_2, regime_data[:,1], υ_hyper, σ2_hyper, μ_hyper, κ_hyper)

 #=
-ξ is the last time point in the initial regime.
+ξ is the time point for a regime change in data.
 The Gibbs sampler allows for a posterior distribution of this quanttity.
 =#
 ξ = new_test[5][1001:11000]  #Discard the initial 1000 draws as "burn-in" values.